pjgeutjens/www-leanfield-io/content/post/on-staggered-learning-mindmaps-and-mnemonics.md

 # How I used to Study

-While working on my Azure certifications, I would follow what you might call the "classic" methods of preparing for the tests.
+While working on my Azure certifications, I would follow what you might call thea"classic" method of preparing for the tests.
 I would spend a lot of time with an online course (or two), consuming videos on all the topics required for the exam, and at some point when I felt ready I would start doing practice tests.

 The way I used the practice tests is worth noting: as these tests usually provide a link to more information regarding the topic they cover, I would specifically spend my first attempt answering questions wrong and copying down all the "more information" links for review.

 Essentially this technique worked for me.
-But while I always passed the exams I took, I never really seemed to live up to my own expectations as far as the scores went, feeling like, for the amount of time spent, I should be scoring higher, or looking at it the other way around, I should be able to get these scores with less amount of study time.
-I also started wondering if my passive approach to study (watching video and reading) was really the best approach if my goal was not just to pass a test, but to really understand the materials and the field I was studying.
+However, while I generally passed the exams I took, I never really seemed to live up to my own expectations as far as the scores went.
+I had a feeling that, for the amount of time spent, I should be scoring higher.
+Or looking at it the other way around, I should be able to get these scores with less study time.
+I also started wondering if my passive approach to study (watching video and reading) was really the best tactic if my goal was not just to pass a test, but to really understand the materials and the field I was studying.
+Often the materials I mastered for the tests seemed to be gone from my head in short order afterwards, so was I really getting all I could out of it?

-I was all ready to go in February of 2021 diving into a new cloud, Amazon's AWS.
-I had a training coming up at CloudSkills in March on the Solutions Architect path and I wanted to get the Cloud Practitioner under my belt in preparation.
+Regardless, I was ready to dive into AWS at the start of 2021.
+I had a training coming up at CloudSkills in March on the Solutions Architect path and I wanted to get the Cloud Practitioner cert under my belt in preparation.

 It just so happens I had picked up a couple of audiobooks in the months prior and I was finding more time again to listen to them - I was no longer spending time in the car due to the lockdown (WFH, no more commute), so my backlog of audio-books and podcasts was growing out of control, but my daily walks were becoming longer again and I started bringing a pair of headsets with me.

 Specifically two books I "read" in this way are worth mentioning